-Once made and painted, your frame will be assembled with World Bicycle Relief components in Africa, before being donated to someone in need.
+Once made and painted, your frame will be assembled great components in Africa, before being donated to someone in need.
 We cover the material cost of building and painting the frame, and will be looking to raise money to fund the shipping and build of each bike shortly.
 Every single Africa bike we make at The Bicycle Academy has its own special code, so you can track your bike to see where it’s going and who it’s helping.

 Why build bikes for people in Africa?

-Charities who distribute bikes in Africa often face problems with the bikes themselves: sometimes they’re not strong enough to ride in rural areas, or they’re hard to maintain, or they just don’t last very long.
-By designing one simple, single frame and making standard components for it, we’re hoping to face – and stop – these problems head-on.
+Charities who distribute donated bikes in Africa often face problems with the bikes themselves: sometimes they’re not strong enough to ride in rural areas, or they’re hard to maintain, or they just don’t last very long.
+By building frames around a set of standard components, we’re hoping to face – and help stop – these problems head-on.

 So, wilI I be able to build more frames?

 Yes.
 On top of our courses, the workshop is open all week to all The Bicycle Academy graduates to work on their own frame building projects.
 We keep costs down and only charge for the time you spend in the workshop and any materials you use.

 What if I live too far away to make use of the workshop frequently?